Guide to Becoming a Teacher in Virginia

 - Virginia’s Community of Learning – professional development and resource for educators

-There are a number of resources available for relicense and professional development online for teachers in Virginia.
-Most self-study courses combine self-paced courses, where teachers complete a quiz in order to earn a certificate of completion.
-These courses are available from Professional Learning Board.
+There are a number of resources available for online professional development online for teachers in Virginia.
+Most self-study options combine self-paced courses.
+To get started, explore available options through the Professional Learning Board.